Quantum cooling activated by coherently-controlled thermalisation: Generalised quantum SWITCH with N identical thermalising channels

-where $\beta=\frac{1}{k_{B}T}$ is the inverse temperature, $E_{i}$ denotes the \textit{i}-th energy eigenvalue with corresponding eigenstate $\ket{i}$ and $Z=\sum_{i}e^{-\beta E_{i}}$ is the partition function.
+\textit{Working system in ICO refrigerator}---In general, for a quantum system $S$ with finite energy levels with Hamiltonian $H_{S}$, its Gibbs (thermal) state is where $\beta=\frac{1}{k_{B}T}$ is the inverse temperature, $E_{i}$ denotes the \textit{i}-th energy eigenvalue with corresponding eigenstate $\ket{i}$ and $Z=\sum_{i}e^{-\beta E_{i}}$ is the partition function.
 A thermal state can be regarded as a statistical mixture of the energy eigenstates locally, but its decomposition can be infinitely many other ensembles.
-Ref.\cite{felce2020quantum} analyzes the case where the working system's Hamiltonian is $H=\Delta|e\rangle\langle e|$(we will generalized the case to a $D$ dimensions working system and evaluate how the performance of the ICO refrigerator will vary with D later), so the thermal state with effective temperature $T$ is
+Ref.\cite{felce2020quantum} analyses the case where the working system's Hamiltonian is $H=\Delta|e\rangle\langle e|$ (we will generalised the case to a $D$ dimensions working system and evaluate how the performance of the ICO refrigerator will vary with $D$ in section \ref{Dwork}), so the thermal state with effective temperature $T$ is

 where $\Delta$ is the energy gap between excited and ground state of the working system.
 So we have